WhatTheFuzz/joyner-document-format/README.md

 clean - remove all intermediate and final builds. mostlyclean - remove intermediate builds.
 ```

+## Citations
+Included is the apacite table on the acceptable .bib headings.
+Use this to
+reference how something should be cited.
+When in doubt use MISC!

 ## Credits
 This is a fork from Mr. Harper and his collaborators.